-Are you looking for a loan forgiveness program to help clear your financial woes?
+Are you looking for a student loan forgiveness program to help clear your financial woes?
 Enrolling for the peace corps doesn’t just let you qualify for a forgiveness program but also lets you step into the shoes of a real-life hero.
-There is no Peace Corps Loan Forgiveness Program but there are federal programs available to the volunteers at the Peace Corps like reduced monthly payments and complete loan forgiveness.
+There is no Peace Corps Loan Forgiveness Program but there are federal programs available to the volunteers at the Peace Corps like reduced monthly payments and complete student loan forgiveness.

 Table of contents